 I saw no correlation, so he asked me to assume the five kings represented the five guards in the book of Chaos.
 He then went on to say if the five guards were overpowered by four kings, who could those four kings be, that could possibly overpower the five guards known as Love, Hope, Responsibility, Pain, and Fear?

-I was having a difficult time coming up with any answers so the man with π inscribed on his hands asked me if WEALTH in today's world made people LOVE LESS, FEAR LESS, HOPE LESS, TAKE LESS RESPONSIBILITY for their actions, experience LESS PAIN and FEAR LESS .
+I was having a difficult time coming up with any answers so the man with π inscribed on his hands asked me if DOUBT in today's world made people LOVE LESS, HOPE LESS, TAKE LESS RESPONSIBILITY for their actions, experience MORE PAIN and FEAR MORE .

 I answered in the affirmative.

-He asked me if I could think of three more things that created similar sentiments in people as wealth does towards the five attributes of LOVE, HOPE, RESPONSIBILITY, PAIN, AND FEAR.
+He asked me if I could think of three more things that created similar sentiments in people as DOUBT does towards the five attributes of LOVE, HOPE, RESPONSIBILITY, PAIN, AND FEAR.

-I mentioned KNOWLEDGE, ENTERTAINMENT, AND SHORT-TERM GRATIFICATION as the three things I could readily think of.
+I mentioned PLEASURE, DESIRE, AND THE LAW as the three things I could readily think of.

 He did not dispute my answers, so I took that to mean he acquiesced.

-He continued; "If WEALTH, KNOWLEDGE, ENTERTAINMENT, and SHORT-TERM GRATIFICATION are the four kings who overpowered the five kings of LOVE, HOPE, RESPONSIBILITY, PAIN, AND FEAR, then which one of the five kings decided to share his property with the wealthy warrior?" the man with π inscribed on his hands asked me.
+He continued; "If THE LAW, PLEASURE, DESIRE, and DOUBT are the four kings who overpowered the five kings of LOVE, HOPE, RESPONSIBILITY, PAIN, AND FEAR, then which one of the five kings decided to share his property with the wealthy warrior?" the man with π inscribed on his hands asked me.

 I decided to guess, so I said FEAR.
 I tried to explain my answer; "FEAR wanted to get in the wealthy warrior's head by sharing his possessions with him.
-FEAR wanted the prosperous man to begin to 'fear' the consequences of his actions by deciding to go to war against the four powerful kings of WEALTH, KNOWLEDGE, ENTERTAINMENT, AND SHORT-TERM GRATIFICATION.
+FEAR wanted the prosperous man to begin to 'fear' the consequences of his actions by deciding to go to war against the four powerful kings of THE LAW, PLEASURE, DESIRE, AND DOUBT.
 Since fear gives its bearer no peace, the prosperous man did the right thing by deciding to have nothing to do with what FEAR offered.
-By rejecting FEAR and what he had to offer, the prosperous man suddenly found PEACE, for the the 'King of PEACE' suddenly showed up and gave the wealthy warrior his heart's desire."
+By rejecting FEAR and what he had to offer, the prosperous man suddenly found PEACE, for the 'King of PEACE' suddenly showed up and gave the wealthy warrior his heart's desire."

 That was my answer to the man with π inscribed on his hands.